ntno/aws-exam-prep/sqs-sns.md

 SQS - simple queue service
 SNS - simple notification service

+once component receives message, it will become invisible for 30 seconds (default VisibilityTimeout).  after that time it becomes visible again to other components unless it is deleted using DeleteMessage

+setting VisibilityTimeout to 0 would make the message immediately visible

 ##### Fanout pattern
 message published to SNS topic
 message distributed to a number of SQS queues in parallel